 Chinatown Tea Shops

 There's no shortage of tea shops in Chinatown, most of them selling a good variety of teas and offering free tasting.
-The best-rated of them are Vita Leaf (509 Grant), Red Blossom (831 Grant), and Blest (752 Grant).
+The best-rated of them are Vital Tea Leaf (509 Grant), Red Blossom (831 Grant), T-We (50 Post St), and Aroma Tea Shop (845 Washington).

 Chinese Bakeries and Fortune Cookies

-I like to stop into a bakery for a quick bite to keep the energy going in Chinatown.
+A quick bite from a bakery is an excellent way to keep the energy going in Chinatown.
 Besides the cakes and sweets you'd expect, they also make an assortment of mooncakes, filled with red bean or lotus seed paste and surrounded by a thin crust.
 Some contain yolks from salted duck eggs.